 The Government Pension Fund Global, real estate is the real estate composite of the total Pension Fund.
-In March 2010, the fund was given a mandate to invest as much as 5% of its assets in real estate within Europe, while correspondingly reducing the share of fixed income investments.
+In March 2010, the fund was given a mandate to invest as much as 5% of its assets in real estate, while correspondingly reducing the share of fixed income investments.
 Real estate investments will take place over time and be spread over different types of sectors and countries.
-The real estate portfolio will mainly invest in traditional commercial property types located within well-developed markets.
+The real estate portfolio mainly invests in traditional commercial property types located within well-developed markets.
+The Fund's unlisted property investments are made through corporate structures.
+The companies are directly or indirect wholly owned by Norges Bank or jointly owned with co-investors, which means that ownership control is exercised at several levels.
+The legal business units have their own boards where we usually appoint or nominate directors.
+In addition to the unlisted properties the composite holds some common cash and have costs on the top level.

 The Ministry of Finance has set forth a general framework for the management of the real estate composite.

-NBIM may invest in European real estate through Norwegian or other legal entities but not in real estate located in Norway.
+NBIM may invest in real estate through Norwegian or other legal entities but not in real estate located in Norway.
 Capital shall not be invested in securities issued by enterprises that the Ministry has excluded from the investment universe.
 The Executive Board has further set specific limits on real estate management.